Brekkie sandwich with crisps

 What is it?
 A hidden CBD gem that's doing things by day and night.

 Why we love it: A stroll through the city and a sharp turn down Burnett Lane might just get you to Brew Café and Wine Bar.
 And while it might look like a non-functional, lowkey alley way, just trust the process with what lies at the end.
-Somewhere between trendy and grunge-y, Brew is Brisbane’s oldest laneway bar by day that serves up strong espressos and creamy lattes, alongside the usual the breakfast/brunch offenders – chilli scrambled eggs (adding the halloumi is highly recommended), bacon-egg burgers with the plot twist of spinach and hollandaise, as well as waffles topped with berry compote, strawberry coconut yoghurt and ice cream among the mix.
-As night falls, the fairy lights and DJ booth come out to play, with craft beer, fine wines, creative cocktails and bar-snack classics served until late, think cauliflower wings, bolognese arancini, pulled-beef (or barbecue jackfruit) loaded fries, plus a selection of big burgers and schnitties if you’re feeling extra hangry.
+Somewhere between trendy and grungy, Brew is Brisbane’s oldest laneway bar by day that serves up strong espressos and creamy lattes, alongside the usual the breakfast/brunch offenders – chilli scrambled eggs (adding the halloumi is highly recommended), bacon-egg burgers with the plot twist of spinach and hollandaise, as well as waffles topped with berry compote, strawberry coconut yoghurt and ice cream among the mix.
+As night falls, the fairy lights and DJ booth come out to play, with craft beer, fine wines, creative cocktails and bar-snack classics served until late, think cauliflower wings, bolognese arancini, pulled beef (or barbecue jackfruit) loaded fries, plus a selection of big burgers and schnitties if you’re feeling extra hungry.

 Time Out tip: Get around Brew Café and Wine Bar’s raspberry margaritas and espresso martinis to keep you going all night long.

-Address: Lower Burnett Lane, Brisbane
+Address: Lower Burnett Ln, Brisbane

 Advertising